What is a Quality Enhancement Plan, or QEP?

 Which courses have been given the PSR designation?

-So far, the following general education/distribution courses have been given the PSR designation: ENG 111: First-Year Composition, ENG 112: Techniques of Research, ENG 210: Writing about Literature, SOC 200: Perspective Consciousness and Social Justice, THE 201: Theology: Faiths, Beliefs, and Traditions.
-Courses in the majors will be added before the start of the 2017–2018 academic year.
-These will include some designated service-learning courses.
+Several general education/distribution courses have been given the PSR designation.
+These include ENG 111: First-Year Composition, ENG 112: Techniques of Research, ENG 210: Writing about Literature, SOC 200: Perspective Consciousness and Social Justice, THE 201: Theology: Faiths, Beliefs, and Traditions.
+Courses in the majors also have been designated as PSR.
+These include CHE 490-01: Senior Seminar, CLB 440-01: Medical Microbiology, CS 305: Computer Science, ENG 404-01: Persuasive Writing, PSY 497-01 & 02: Senior Seminar, and SPA 315-01: Reading and Text Analysis Techniques.
+For a full list of PSR courses, see the Resources section of the QEP website.

 What co-curricular programs and events have been given the PSR designation?